Get a taste of TC Sessions: Space 2020 with an Expo Ticket – TechCrunch

 If your event budget is more like dental floss than a shoestring, this is your lucky day.
 Our $25 Expo Only ticket offers affordable access to an impressive array of presentations — and opportunity — at TC Sessions: Space 2020 on December 16-17.

-Full disclosure: The Expo Only ticket does not include networking with CrunchMatch, the free Extra Crunch membership or access to the main stage programming.
+Full disclosure: The Expo Only ticket does not include networking with CrunchMatch, the free Extra Crunch membership or access to the main-stage programming.
 You’ll need a late registration pass to tap into those opportunities.

 So, what exactly do you get with the Expo Only pass?
 You can explore the expo area to meet and connect with early-stage startups showcasing their innovative tech and talent.
 You also get access to all the breakout sessions (11 of them at last count) over the course of two days — including the Fast Money series.
 You need money to build your startup, and this series teaches you where and how to access grants and other funding opportunities.